DaveWoodCom/OTAgo/README.md

 Configuration variables:

-`$authFile` -> filename of a `.php` file to handle the authentication (see below).
-`$webTemplate` -> the `.html` template to be displayed to the user before they install the app.
-`$installURLPlacehHolder` -> a placeholder token for the link that will start the app installation.
-`$manifestTemplate` -> the `manifest.plist` template used to install the app.
-`$ipaURLPlacehHolder` -> a placeholder token in the above manifest template file where the authenticated URL will be swapped in.
-`$ipaFile` -> the `.ipa` file signed for distribution.
-`$baseURL` -> During an OTA installation, some files need to be referenced by their full URL.
+* `$baseURL` -> During an OTA installation, some files need to be referenced by their full URL.
 OTAgo uses a default value for the baseURL, however it's not likely going to match your actual URL, so you'll want to set this directly.
+* `$authFile` -> filename of a `.php` file to handle the authentication (see below).
+* `$webTemplate` -> the `.html` template to be displayed to the user before they install the app.
+* `$installURLPlacehHolder` -> a placeholder token for the link that will start the app installation.

+* `$enableIOS` -> set to true if you support iOS/iPadOS, then configure the iOS specific variables:
+    * `$manifestTemplate` -> the `manifest.plist` template used to install the app.
+    * `$ipaURLPlacehHolder` -> a placeholder token in the above manifest template file where the authenticated URL will be swapped in.
+    * `$ipaFile` -> the `.ipa` file for iOS/iPadOS distribution.

+* `$enableAndroid` -> set to true if you support iOS/iPadOS, then configure the iOS specific variables:
+    * `$apkFile` -> the `.apk` file for Android distribution.

 The authentication system used may have additional options, examples are in the `configuration.default.php` file.